jaskirat1616/Arvos-sdk/web-viewer/README.md

 **Check:**
 - ✅ Both devices on same WiFi network
 - ✅ Web server is running (`localhost:8000` loads)
+- ✅ WebSocket helper is running (script prints `Starting ARVOS WebSocket server`)
-- ✅ Firewall not blocking port 8765
+- ✅ Firewall not blocking the WebSocket port (default 8765)
 - ✅ ARVOS app shows "CONNECTED" before clicking START
 - ✅ iPhone and computer can ping each other